orace-github/ebpf-coupled-congestion-controler/README.md

 void bpfcc_unload();
 void bpfcc_load();

-* Then all application have to do is to select the controler congestion with enum bpfca_t type, load and unload respectively with bpfcc_load(), bpfcc_unload()
+* Then all application have to do is to select the controler congestion with enum bpfcc_t type, load and unload respectively with bpfcc_load(), bpfcc_unload()
 ```